floehden/NetAuto-Bootcamp/Topics/Networks/network_fundamentals/Day-8.md

 # Static Routing

-**Goal:** Understand static routing concepts and implement them on a simulated network with three Cisco routers.
+Understand static routing concepts and implement them on a simulated network with three Cisco routers.

 ---

 ## 1) Static Routing

-**Official Definition (Cisco):** Static routing is the process of manually configuring routes in a router’s routing table.
+Static routing is the process of manually configuring routes in a router’s routing table.
 These routes remain until they are manually deleted or the router restarts.

 Routers use static routes to determine the next hop for a given destination network without running a dynamic routing protocol.